Click on the Dance

 "Jambalaya on the Bayou" by Eddy Raven & Joel Sonnier.
 There are many

-versions of the song, many recorded at different tempos.
-I recommend the
+versions of this song recorded at different tempos.
+I recommend

 This 80-count dance has been alive and well in Australia and